Robert-van-Engelen/lisp/README.md

 ## Lisp language features

 Lisp symbols consist of a sequence of non-space characters, excluding `(`, `)`, `'` and `"`.
 When used in a Lisp expression, a symbol is looked-up for its value, like a variable typically refers to its value.
-Symbols can be quoted (see below) to use symbols literally.
+Symbols can be quoted `'foo` to use symbols literally and to pass them to functions.

 Strings are quoted and may contain `\a`, `\b`, `\t`, `\n`, `\v`, `\f` and `\r` escapes.
 Use `\"` to escape the quote and `\\` to escape the backslash.